cedhorton/post-install-config/README.md

 ![image](https://github.com/cedhorton/post-install-config/assets/173581553/9a8a4983-86fe-476c-9c6a-d2c10ea090fd)

 <p>
-Added a new department titled "System Administrators" as an admin in osTicket.
+Configured a new department titled "System Administrators" as an admin in osTicket.

   * Admin Panel -> Agents -> Departments
   * System Administrators